Siryoos/kserve-vllm-mini/README.md

 **kserve-vllm-mini** is a powerful and easy-to-use toolkit for benchmarking KServe and vLLM deployments.
 It provides objective metrics like p95 latency, cost per 1K tokens, and energy consumption, with a detailed analysis of cold and warm start performance.

+> **⭐ If this project helps you, please consider giving it a star and watching for updates!**

 ## Key Features

 - 🎯 **One-Command Benchmarking:** Deploy, benchmark, and generate reports with a single command.